 UPDATE SEPT 2nd 2021: JUDGE RULES IN FAVOR OF GILBANE COMPANY IN SARASOTA COUNTY FLOORING FIASCO LAWSUIT, SARASOTA COUNTY WILL RECOVER NOTHING IN THIS ACTION, CASE CLOSED!
 SARASOTA COUNTY COMMISSIONERS REJECTED A $513,000 GOOD FAITH SETTLEMENT OFFER FROM GILBANE IN DECEMBER 2020.
 NOW SARASOTA COUNTY IS LIABLE FOR ALL OF GILBANE'S LEGAL AND ATTORNEY FEES, WHAT THE HELL?
+The Judge further ruled only legal costs not attorney fees.
 This is a colossal blunder by the Sarasota County Commissioners and Bora

-Kayan of the County Attorney's Office, the lead attorney, who advised the Commissioners during the Gilbane Lawsuit.
+Kayan of the County Attorney's Office, the lead attorney, who advised the Commissioners during the 4 years 5 months long Gilbane Lawsuit.
 County Commissioners are an elected position in Sarasota, some of them are up for re-election in 2022.
+Christian Ziegler - District 2 Vice Char up for election in 2022, was one of the County Commissioners who voted to not take the $513,000 settlement from Gilbane.
 All positions with the Office of the County

 Attorney in Sarasota are at-will employment which is an employer's ability to dismiss, (fire) an employee for any reason without having to establish "just cause" for termination, and without warning.
-It appears to me some people should be not be re-elected and some should be fired at Sarasota County government offices for this Gilbane lawsuit fiasco were hundreds of thousands of dollars of Sarasota County money were lost with more to come when Judge rules on how much of Gilbane's legal expenses will be paid by Sarasota County in December 2021!
+It appears to me some people should be not be re-elected and some should be fired at Sarasota County government offices for this Gilbane lawsuit fiasco were hundreds of thousands of dollars of Sarasota County money were lost with more to come when Judge rules on how much of Gilbane's legal expenses will be paid by Sarasota County!
 How stupid!
-Will Anne Snabes a reporter for the Herald Tribune ever reveal to the residents of Sarasota County what happened with the Ed Smith stadium lawsuit?
+Will the Herald Tribune ever reveal to the residents of Sarasota County what happened with the Ed Smith stadium lawsuit?